Contact Us

 In sentencing a defendant, judges must consider certain relevant factors outlined in 18 USC 3553(a).
 These include the nature and circumstances of the offense, the history and characteristics of the defendant, the need to deter other crimes and promote respect for the law, and other factors.
 The statute also requires that judges consider the Federal Sentencing Guidelines (FSG) which are non-binding rules that are usually given great weight by judges in determining a sentence.

 The FSG provides a table that indicates sentence ranges.
-First, the judge must determine the offense level.
+First, the judge must determine the offense level federal courts use to calculate potential sentences.
 Every crime has a base offense level.
 Judges then apply various offense characteristics and adjustments that reflect the seriousness of the crime and the defendant’s conduct.
 These increase or decrease the offense level.
 Next, the judge selects the appropriate criminal history category.
-There are 6 categories that can increase or decrease the sentence based on the defendant’s prior conduct.
+There are 6 categories that can increase or decrease the sentence based on the defendant’s past criminal history.
 The sentencing range is where the final offense level and the criminal history category intersect on the table.

-Typically, the judge will decide on a sentence within the sentencing range but is not required to do so except if the crime has a mandatory minimum sentence.
-Judges can depart from the range but must provide their reason(s) in writing.
+Typically, the judge will decide on a sentence within the sentencing range but is not required to do so.
+Judges can depart from the range but must provide their specific reason(s) in open court and in writing.
+The Guidelines are advisory; when a crime carries a statutory mandatory minimum sentence set by Congress, judges generally cannot sentence below that statutory floor unless an applicable exception (such as the ‘safety valve’ for certain drug offenses or a ‘substantial assistance’ motion by the government) applies.

 Under the FSG, the court can take into account certain mitigating factors to reduce the sentence.
+An experienced attorney federal sentencing cases can identify and present these factors effectively.
 These include but are not limited to the following:

 If you are being investigated or have been arrested, contact us for a consultation to learn how we can help.